 - Kosher salt

 - Sprigs of thyme, bay leaves, or other herbs

 - Line a large baking dish with several layers of paper towel.
 Prick the skin of each of the duck legs in multiple places (being careful not to pierce the meat) to give the fat places to ooze out as it renders.
 Generously season the duck legs on both sides with salt and pepper.
 Place the duck legs skin side up on the paper towels in the baking dish and scatter the garlic and any herbs or other seasonings you are using over the top.
 Refrigerate, uncovered, for 24 to 72 hours.

 - When ready to cook, remove the duck legs from the refrigerator.
 Heat the Instant Pot using the sauté function (or use a separate skillet.
 I like to use a very large cast-iron skillet because it allows me to sear all of the duck legs at once).
-Brush the garlic and herbs off (but reserve them) and then sear the duck legs, starting with the skin side down, until golden brown, 5 to 8 mintues per side.
+Sear the duck legs, starting with the skin side down, until golden brown, 5 to 8 minutes per side.
 You may have to do this in multiple batches.